samarara/diwya-portfolio/src/pages/about/index.md

   the photograph captures a specific moment in time that cannot be replicated, and therefore increases our awareness of the art that encompasses us.
 ---
-# Hello!
-I’m Diwya.

 I’m a third year student at the University of Waterloo studying Systems Design Engineering.
 I also love product design and have gotten the opportunity to intern at Autodesk (PlanGrid), TD’s Innovation Lab, and Scotiabank.

-Check out my resume or my [LinkedIn](https://www.linkedin.com/in/diwyadesilva/) to learn more about my design experience.
+Check out my [LinkedIn](https://www.linkedin.com/in/diwyadesilva/) to learn more about my design experience.

 My passion for contemporary art and photography drove me into product design.
 I try to approach my personal artwork and design in the same way; focusing on the intentionality behind my decisions to make my audience (or users) feel empowered.